greg-raven/Uncommon-Sense/_posts/2018-03-08-darfur-is-the-natural-state-of-the-world.md

 ---
-title: 'Darfur is the natural state of the world'
+title: "Darfur is the natural state of the world"
 layout: post
 categories:
 - culture